yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

 If you have bidirectional xCluster replication, then you should upgrade and finalize both clusters at the same time.
 Perform the upgrade steps for each cluster individually and monitor both of them.
 If you encounter any issues, rollback both clusters.
 If everything appears to be in good condition, finalize both clusters with as little delay as possible.

 {{< note title="Note" >}}
-xCluster replication requires the target cluster version to be equal to or higher than the source cluster version.
+xCluster replication requires the target cluster version to the same or later than the source cluster version.
 The setup of a new xCluster replication will fail if this check fails.
 Existing replications will automatically pause if the source cluster is finalized before the target cluster.
 {{< /note >}}